eduludi/jquery-yacal/README.md

 	showWeekdays: true,  // Toggles the week days ('Su','Mo','Tu',etc).
 Default is true
 	minDate: null,       // Sets the minimal date range (inclusive).
 For markup only.
 Default is null
 	maxDate: null,       // Sets the maximal date range (inclusive).
 For markup only.
 Default is null
-	firstDay: 0,         // Sets the first day of the week.
-Default is 0 (Sunday) });
+	//firstDay: 0,       // Sets the first day of the week.
+Default is 0 (Sunday) (TODO) });

 $('#aDefaultCalendar').yacal(options);